Kohlrabi

 Kohlrabi (/de/; pronounced /koʊlˈrɑːbi/ in English; scientific name Brassica oleracea Gongylodes Group), also called German turnip or turnip cabbage, is a biennial vegetable, a low, stout cultivar of wild cabbage.
 It is a cultivar of the same species as cabbage, broccoli, cauliflower, kale, Brussels sprouts, collard greens, Savoy cabbage, and gai lan.

 It can be eaten raw or cooked.
 Edible preparations are made with both the stem and the leaves.
-Despite its common names, it is not the same species as turnip, although both are in the genus Brassica.
+Despite its common names, it is not the same species as turnip or rutabaga, although both are in the genus Brassica.

 Etymology

 The name comes from the German Kohl ("cabbage") plus Rübe ~ Rabi (Swiss German variant) ("turnip"), because the swollen stem resembles the latter.

 Its Group name Gongylodes (or lowercase and italicized gongylodes or gongyloides as a variety name) means "roundish" in Greek, from gongýlos (γογγύλος, 'round').

 History

 The first European written record is by the botanist Mattioli in 1554 who wrote that it had "come lately into Italy".
-By the end of the 16th century, kohlrabi spread to North Europe and was being grown in Austria, Germany, England, Italy, Spain, Tripoli, and parts of the eastern Mediterranean.
+By the end of the 16th century, kohlrabi spread to North Europe and was being grown in Austria, Germany, England, Italy, Spain, Tripoli and parts of the eastern Mediterranean.